aikar/create-flow-pkg/README.md

   - `npm run build` - Runs babel to compile to dist folder for production readyness
   - `npm run test` - Runs Jest to run test suite

+## Requirements
+Currently only tested in Linux(Ubuntu/Mint) but should work in any POSIX environment, Windows users, run inside of Git Bash or WSL.

 ## Install:
 ```sh
 sudo npm i create-flow-pkg -g